Nearly Minimax Optimal Submodular Maximization with Bandit Feedback: INTRODUCTION

-\textbf{Continuous Submodular} There are several works on online maximization of the continuous extensions of submodular set functions to a compact subspace such as Lovasz extension. \cite{sadeghi_improved_2021} showed that under the stronger assumption of DR-submodularity, and smoothness of the function, $\mathcal{\Tilde{O}}(\sqrt{T})$ $(1 - e^{-1})$-regret is possible.
+\textbf{Continuous Submodular} There are several works on online maximization of the continuous extensions of submodular set functions to a compact subspace such as Lovász and multilinear extensions(\cite{10.1007/s10107-018-1248-6}, \cite{NEURIPS2020_0f34132b}).
+With a stronger assumption of DR-submodularity, it's possible to achieve higher approximation ratio guarantees and lower regret bounds (\cite{10.5555/3294771.3294818}, \cite{pmlr-v54-bian17a}, \cite{sadeghi_improved_2021}). \cite{pmlr-v202-wan23e} uses multilinear extension to achieve $O(T^{2/3})$ $R_{(1 - e^{-1})}$-regret for adversarial submodular maximization with partition matroid constraint.

-\textbf{Low-degree polynomial} In general reward functions without the submodular assumption, \cite{chen_adversarial_2021} Showed if the reward function is a $d$-degree polynomial, $\Theta\big(\min(\sqrt{n^dT}, \sqrt{n^kT})\big)$ regret is optimal.
+\textbf{Low-degree polynomial} In general reward functions without the submodular assumption, \cite{chen_adversarial_2021} showed if the reward function is a $d$-degree polynomial, $\Theta\big(\min(\sqrt{n^dT}, \sqrt{n^kT})\big)$ regret is optimal.